Updated May 7, 2022

 These search engines pride timely content that helps users answer their questions.
 This is why consistency in posting — and including the terms most relevant to your businesses — is essential to SEO marketing.
 Did you know that blogging regularly can increase your traffic FIVE times — no advertising dollars needed?!

 This is one of the top questions I get asked about blogging.
-Industry-standard is that blog posts should at least be more than 300 words.
+Industry-standard is that blog posts should at least be 500 words.
 But you’re not average, and either is your blog, so I’d aim for at least 500 words.
 That’s because the longer your post is, the more hints (keywords) Google has to figure out what you’re writing about in your post.

 One tactic I use to ensure my blog posts are long enough to compete on Google is to, well, Google.
 Research the topic you’re writing about and take the average word length of the first ten related posts, then add 200 words, and that is your magic word count.